 According to family therapists, like Jan Kwiatkowski, MS, LMFT, we all have high hopes for the holidays and coming new year.
 Seems reasonable!
 If you add these to expectations at work, school, and from friends or family, the list can become very long and the hopes very high!
 Whether they are our expectations or those of others, having some reasonable plans for what we can realistically accomplish will save us a lot of disappointment.

-Here are some good suggestions for the upcoming days:
+Here are some good suggestions for managing expectations:

 - Get plenty of sleep

 - Ask for assistance from others around you, chances are they will enjoy the time with you

 - Plan your trips out for shopping and save time